Secret ingredients to quality software

 2. Do you follow naming conventions for your Boolean Property?

 Boolean Properties must be prefixed by a verb.
 Verbs like "Supports", "Allow", "Accept", "Use" should be valid.
 Also properties like "Visible", "Available" should be accepted (maybe not).
-Here is how we name Boolean columns in SQL databases.
+See how to name Boolean columns in SQL databases.

 public bool Enable { get; set; }